 Filling Your Toolbox with Essential Tools to Show What You Hear

-Currently we do not have Experiential Listening workshops scheduled for 2019.
-Please see our Exquisite Listening® page for 2019 workshops.
+Currently we do not have any Experiential Listening workshops scheduled.
+Please see our Exquisite Listening® page for an alternate workshop choice.

 Would you like to understand and be understood more clearly in conversation?
 How about reducing conflict in your personal and professional relationships?
 Or maybe you'd like your children to open up and talk to you more.
 This engaging, hands-on workshop, led by Ted Klontz, Ph.D, will help you do all that and more.
 You will learn to "show" what you hear using the latest evidence based tools and techniques.
 This training is specifically designed to make conversation a visual experience as well as a listening one.
 This unique approach engages the entire brain; increasing our ability to hear others and be heard by others more deeply.